 If two or three of these signs sound like the last six months of your life, your lymphatic system has been carrying too much for too long.
 Book a Soothe Lymphatic Drainage session and feel what reset actually feels like.

 This is particularly relevant for clients who have invested in good skincare but plateau on results.
-Manual lymphatic drainage is often the missing input, and pairs especially well with our restorative buccal massage and skin booster treatments.
+Manual lymphatic drainage is often the missing input, and pairs especially well with our restorative buccal release and skin booster treatments.

 What a Soothe Lymphatic Drainage session feels like